 All season tires

-All season tires provide decent performance in dry, wet roads and light snow conditions.
-They are designed for day to day drivers who lives in areas with warm winters and little snow.
+All-season tires provide decent performance in dry, wet roads and light snow conditions.
+They are designed for day to day drivers who live in areas with warm winters and little snow.

 All season tires in the summer